Tlf/tlf/doc/Manual.md

 If you have any question, just send an e-mail to me or the Tlf develop list.

 73,

 Ervin HA2OS

 ## QTCs on RTTY

-From README_QTC_RTTY.txt.
+*Pasted from the original README_QTC_RTTY.txt; some information may be out of date.*

 This is a short intro for Tlf QTC handling in RTTY mode.
 Ervin Hegedus HA2OS, 2014. airween@gmail.com

 ### Introduction